smileart/pwsqr/README.md

 ## Usage

-This gem helps you securely and easily copy passwords from CLI (`pws` tool) to your mobile devices using QR codes.
+This gem helps you securely and easily copy/send passwords from CLI (`pws` tool) to your mobile devices using QR codes.

 By default pwsqr works offline and tries to use [onetimesecret.com](https://onetimesecret.com) service to store your password privately behind the QR code with a short URL.

 To use this feature, run pwsqr with `pwsqr init` command first and setup your email address and API key in the newly generated config file in your `$HOME` directory: `~/.pwsqr`

 ```sh
 $ pwsqr --help
 ```

+Then you check your email (if you used --email flag) or scan QR-code with any QR scaner (I use really fast one: [Optiscan QR Code Reader](https://itunes.apple.com/us/app/optiscan-qr-code-scanner-generator/id304099767) ⚠️ **this is not an advert**)

+## To-Do

+* ⚪️ Testing
+* ⚪️ Configure CI
+* ⚪️ Code documenting

 ## Contributing